 Banking in the US is just like any other industry: crowded.
 The sheer number of options available can catch even the best prepared international students off guard.
-Fortunately we are here to help clear up the confusion and explain some common accounts available at most banks throughout the country.
+Fortunately, we are here to help clear up the confusion and explain some common accounts available at most banks throughout the country.
 In fact, it is easier than it appears: though there are many different types of bank accounts available at most commercial banks, the kind of banking the average college student needs to do can be accomplished using just two of them.

 1) Checking Account

 A checking account, as the name suggests, is a bank account that is used to write checks, pay bills, or otherwise withdraw money from a bank.
 In this way, the account serves means of storing (and then accessing) money in order to spend it on purchases, bills, and other obligations.
 That means you can not only pay for products and services with a checking account (and the checks the accompany it) but also use the account to easily transfer money from one bank to another.
-Some checking accounts also provide debit cards which allow account holders to make withdrawals ATMs as well.
+Some checking accounts also provide debit cards that allow account holders to make withdrawals ATMs as well.

 The results of a survey conducted by a number of higher education associations earlier this year reveal that international student enrollment in the US continues to rise at the majority of college campuses around the country.
 In fact, more 4/5ths of responding institutions reported that their international student enrollment either increased (61%) or stayed the same (22%) in 2012.
 Such findings may come as no surprise to those who know the United States as the world’s most popular destination for study abroad but doubtless come as welcome relief to many college administrators who faced declining enrollment rates in the wake of the recent global economic slowdown.
 Read the rest of this entry »